vlunn/tuplelang_interpreter/04_semantics_and_running/README.md

        * Note: Program also accepts string variables, even thought they have little use; they can be catenated ":D".

-    3. Tuple variables work and normal integer variables can be utilized in tuple variable definitions as long as the program syntax allows it.
+    3. First part of tuple variables work and normal integer variables can be utilized in tuple variable definitions as long as the program syntax allows it.
 Example operations:

           <varname> <- [1,2,3].
           <negseq> <- [1,-2].     // negative elements